 Ruth Curry Lawler was a tireless civic champion teaching school, authoring history books, holding elective offices, and serving in many community improvement organizations.
 Ruth led efforts to preserve Castroville's unique architecture and history, starting with the Lawlers' property.

 When the Lawler family arrived in 1927, the United States had just observed its 150th anniversary of the American Revolution the year before.
-Nearly a half century later, Ruth donated her property as a historic site to the State of Texas on March 11, 1974, just two years before the National Bicentennial of the American Revolution in 1976.
+Ruth Lawler's first historic preservation project restored the veranda in 1937, the year after the Texas Revolution Centennial.
+Ahead of the National Bicentennial of the American Revolution, Ruth donated her property as a historic site to the State of Texas on March 11, 1974.
 The site opened to the public in 1981.

 Ruth's foresight for preserving history and her generosity in donating the site continue to provide visitors a unique opportunity to learn about history and to use its experience to create a brighter tomorrow.